Today we’re making Puerto Rican Salted Coconut Flan; a twist on my mom’s popular custard like dessert with a homemade caramel base.

 I’ve seen cheese flan, guava flan, and flancho (cake based) flan.

-I think playing around and incorporating different tropical fruit flavors is always fun but at the end of the day, this Puerto Rican Salted Coconut Flan is my new favorite.
+You can play around and incorporating different tropical fruit flavors as you like, but this Puerto Rican Salted Coconut Flan is my new go to.

 This recipe does not contain the following allergens (read more about this on my disclosure page):